ankraft/ACME-oneM2M-CSE/docs/ACMEScript.md

 ### Variables and Function Scopes

-The scope of variables is global to a script execution, and variables are removed between script runs.
+Variables are global to a script execution.
+Global variables that are updated in a function call are updated globally.
+Variables that are not defined globally and are set in the scope of a function call do only exist in the scope of the function call and its sub-function calls.

 In addition to the normal script variables the runtime environment may pass extra environment variables to the script.
+They are mapped to the script's global variables and can be retrieved like any other global variable (but not updated or deleted).
+Variables that are set during the execution of a script override environment variables with the same name.

+Variables are removed between script runs.

+Variable names are case-sensitive.

 ### Quoting